memandip/ajax-js-app/README.md

 -------------------------------------------------------------------------
 This app simply contains the search field which will search through the data.json file to search the results.
-The search function is called on keyup event
+The search function is called on keyup event.
 -------------------------------------------------------------------------

 -------------------------------------------------------------------------
 2) Content slider
 -------------------------------------------------------------------------
 It also reads the data.json the file and displays the content of the data.json file.
-The content will automatically slide
+The content will automatically slide.
 -------------------------------------------------------------------------

 -------------------------------------------------------------------------